Skip to main content

 Execution Engine

-This page describes the target architecture for dappTerminal's execution core and the hardening plan required before shipping the pipeline DSL and multi-surface (CLI + GUI) support.
+This page describes the target architecture for dappTerminal's execution core and the remaining work required before shipping sequential pipelines and multi-surface (CLI + GUI) support.

 Core Position